 Readmission following Academic Review

-You must provide a college transcript demonstrating academic success at another educational institution.
+The student must provide an official college transcript demonstrating academic success at another accredited educational institution.

-The evidence-based path allows you to be readmitted to the term starting no less than nine (9) consecutive months after the date of dismissal.
-In order to be considered for evidence-based readmission, you must do the following:
+The evidence-based path allows the student to be readmitted to the term starting no less than nine (9) consecutive months after the date of dismissal.
+In order to be considered for evidence-based readmission, students must complete the following:

-- Attend another institute of higher education for at least one term as a full-time student, completing at least four courses or 12 credits, earning a minimum of a B average.
-The courses must be selected from one or more of the following areas – math, science, technology, engineering, management, and/or liberal studies – and must be related to, and at a level commensurate with, your Kettering degree program.
-The courses do not need to be transferable to Kettering, but they should not be redundant with the courses already successfully completed with grades higher than a C-.
-You must meet with an ASC advisor to review the selected courses before registering for them at another institution.
+Attend another institute of higher education for at least one term as a full-time student, completing at least four (4) courses or 12 credit hours, earning a minimum grade of a B average.
+The courses must be selected from one or more of the following areas – math, science, technology, engineering, management, and/or liberal studies – and must be related to and at a level commensurate with their Kettering degree program.
+The courses do not need to be transferable to Kettering, but they should not be redundant with courses already successfully completed with grades higher than a C-.
+The student may choose to meet with an ASC advisor to review the selected courses before registering for them at another institution.

-- Submit a letter requesting readmission.
-The letter should include an explanation of the changes in your life that have had a significant positive effect on your potential for success at Kettering University.
-Include any applicable supporting documents.
+Submit a letter requesting readmission.
+The letter should include an explanation of the changes in the student's life that have had a significant positive effect on their potential for success at Kettering University.
+They may also include any applicable supporting documents.

 The recommendation-based path allows a junior or senior to be readmitted to the term starting no less than six (6) consecutive months after the date of dismissal.
-The recommendation-based readmission comes with specific conditions, which must be met within the first term in order for you to remain admitted.
-A mandatory condition is completing at least 12 credits with a 3.0 GPA and no individual course grade below a C. Additional conditions may be imposed by your degree department and/or the Academic Review Committee.
-If the conditions are not met, you will be permanently dismissed from the university.
-In order to be considered for recommendation-based readmission, you must do the following:
+The recommendation-based readmission comes with specific conditions, which must be met within the first term of return in order for students to remain enrolled.
+A mandatory condition is completing at least 12 credits with a 3.0 GPA and no individual course grade below a C. Additional conditions may be imposed by the student's degree department and/or the Academic Review Council.
+If the conditions are not met, the student will be permanently dismissed from the university.
+In order to be considered for recommendation-based readmission, students must complete the following:

-- Submit a letter requesting readmission to the department head of your academic department as well as to the Academic Review Committee.
-Dual-degree students have to submit the request to heads of both academic departments as well as to the Academic Review Committee.
-The letter should include an explanation of changes in your life that have had a significant positive effect on your potential for success at Kettering University.
+Submit a letter requesting readmission to the department head of the student's academic department.
+Dual-major students must submit the request to the department heads of both academic majors.
+The readmission request must also be submitted to the Academic Review Council.
+The letter should include an explanation of changes in the student's life that have had a significant positive effect on their potential for success at Kettering University.
 Include any applicable supporting documents.

-- Request that the department head(s) submit a letter of recommendation outlining any additional conditions to the Academic Review Committee.
+The student is required to request the department head(s) to submit a letter of recommendation outlining any additional conditions to the Academic Review Council.

-All documents for readmission must be submitted to email@example.com by 8 a.m. on Monday of 6th week in the term prior to readmission.
-All questions should be directed to the Academic Success Center at (800) 955-4464 x 9775.
+All documents for readmission must be submitted to email@example.com by 8 a.m. on Monday of the 6th week in the term prior to readmission.
+All questions should be directed to the Academic Success Center at (810) 762-9775.